Collins33/100-days-of-code/README.md

-# shaRED
+# 100daysofcode

-shaRED is a twitter bot that retweets blood requests using #BloodAppeal.
-It also posts tweets straight from my twitter account and sends tweets to followers who follow me
+This is a twitter bot that retweets tweets with #100daysofcode hash tag

 # CREATOR